TeamAustria/writeups/2023-faust/jokes.md

 The service consists of several different routes.
 The routes `/login`, `/register` and `/logout` are handling everything related to authentication.
 In this specific case, these routes are not very interesting for the further exploitation.

-To create an alter the content of jokes, the services also consists of the routes `/review`, `/like-joke` and `/profile`.
+To create and alter the content of jokes, the services also consists of the routes `/review`, `/like-joke` and `/profile`.
 The first two are also not interesting.
 The code of `/profile` contains the following function:
 ```py
 @app.route('/profile', methods=["POST"])
 @login_required